tmobile/magentaA11y/how-to/images.md

 <div class="how-to-test-checklist-item">
   <h3>✓ Ensure complex images have a text alternative</h3>
   <p><strong>Note:</strong> The passing chart has a general text alternative describing what the image is but also references nearby text data for reference. <code>alt="Fruit chart, data below"</code>.
-The failing example owns an mpty alt attribute value which hides the image from screen reader users and does not provide an alternative.</p>
+The failing example owns an empty alt attribute value which hides the image from screen reader users and does not provide an alternative.</p>
   <table class="column-2">
     <thead>
       <th scope="col">